Provably stable learning control of linear dynamics with multiplicative noise: Distributionally robust control synthesis

 \section{Distributionally robust control synthesis}

 In this section we design approximate reformulations of \eqref{eq:drlqr}.
 The goal is to preserve the properties of \cref{thm:cplqr}.
 Specifically we want to synthesize a distributionally robustly stabilizing controller, by solving a SDP as in \cref{thm:ric-sdp-primal}.
 The synthesis procedure is described in \cref{sec:synthesis}.
-We also briefly comment on the sample complexity in \cref{sec:analysis}.
+We also \shorten*{evaluate} the sample complexity in \cref{sec:analysis}.